 Many people are familiar with seasonal affective disorder, or SAD, as a form of depression that comes to the surface during the winter.
 SAD is traditionally liked to seasonal changes like lower light levels (hello, Daylight Savings), cooler temperatures, and lifestyle changes.
-But there's another kind of seasonal affective disorder that can dramatically change your mood as we move into springtime, too: Reverse SAD is a condition that affects your mood as the temperatures get warmer, and though it's less common than its chillier cousin, it also can drastically change your mood in some pretty unexpected ways.
+But there's another kind of seasonal affective disorder that hits when the weather gets nicer.
+Reverse SAD is a condition that affects your mood as the temperatures get warmer, and though it's less common than its chillier cousin, it also can change your mood in unexpected ways.

-Just like SAD that's associated with winter, SAD that occurs in spring or summer occurs at roughly the same time each year, coinciding with the seasons, Dr. Marc Romano, director of medical services at Delphi Behavioral Health, tells Bustle.
-Even though there's (theoretically) more light out in the spring, which is usually a go-to treatment for SAD, roughly 10 percent of people who get SAD experience mood changes during the warmer months.
+Just like SAD that's associated with winter, SAD that occurs in spring or summer occurs at roughly the same time each year, coinciding with the seasons, Dr. Marc Romano M.D., director of medical services at Delphi Behavioral Health, tells Bustle.
+Even though there's (theoretically) more light out in the spring, which is usually a go-to treatment for SAD, a small proportion of people with SAD deal with mood changes in the warmer months.
 "About 10% of people with seasonal depression experience it during the summer" Dr. Seema Sarin M.D., director of lifestyle medicine at health provider EHE Health, tells Bustle.
 "The National Institutes of Health (NIH) reports that people with reverse SAD could experience symptoms up to 40% of each year," Dr. Sarin says.

-"While Winter SAD presents with increased appetite, hypersomnia, and low energy, Summer SAD is the opposite and consists of decreased appetite, insomnia, and increased energy," Dr Romano tells Bustle.
-Jitteriness, agitation, and anxiety can also be a part of the symptoms of reverse SAD.
-It may resemble hypomania, the milder form of mania that accompanies bipolar disorder II — and having too much energy and not enough sleep may sound great for productivity and socializing in the summer months, but aren't actually very good for your overall health.
+"While Winter SAD presents with increased appetite, hypersomnia, and low energy, Summer SAD is the opposite and consists of decreased appetite, insomnia, and increased energy," Dr. Romano tells Bustle.
+Dr. Sarin says that anxiety can be one of the symptoms of reverse SAD too.
+The condition may resemble hypomania, the milder form of mania that accompanies bipolar disorder II.
+Having too much energy and not enough sleep may sound great for productivity and socializing in the summer months, but aren't actually very good for your overall health.

-Another interesting study explored by Scientific American in 2015 reveals something that may contribute to reverse SAD: the season in which you were born.
+An interesting study published in Current Biology in 2015 reveals something that may contribute to reverse SAD: the season in which you were born.
 According to tests on mice, those who were born in summer were more likely to respond well to warm temperatures in their adult lives, while those born in winter appeared to be less positive about them.
 There's no research yet to indicate that this is the case in humans, but it could be an additional factor.